sassy-crick/Singularity-Easybuild/README.md

 # Singularity-Easybuild
 Description:
 -----------
-Collection of Singularity build files and scripts to create them for popular Linux Distributions
+Collection of Singularity definition files and scripts to create them for popular Linux Distributions

 The definitions folder contains the successful Singularity Definition files, tested with version 3.5.3, wheras the scripts folder contains the scripts to create the Singularity definition files which are based on EasyBuild.